 Even if you don’t currently know someone with Alzheimer’s disease, it’s likely that you will eventually.
 Alzheimer’s disease affects nearly 6 million Americans, and that number is projected to rise as the population ages.

 Did you know that…

-- Alzheimer’s disease is the only cause of death in the top 10 that cannot be prevented, cured, or slowed.
+- Alzheimer’s disease is the sixth leading cause of death in the U.S. It’s also the only cause of death in the top 10 that cannot be prevented, cured, or slowed.

 - Almost two-thirds of Americans with Alzheimer’s disease are women.

 - One in three seniors die with Alzheimer’s or another dementia.

 - More than 16 million are Alzheimer’s caregivers.
 In 2019, they’ll provide an estimated 18.5 billion hours of unpaid care valued at more than $234 billion.

 - This year, Alzheimer’s disease will have costed the U.S. $290 billion.
 By 2050, these costs are expected to rise to $1.1 trillion.

 Because it is becoming more prevalent as the U.S. population ages, we should all understand this disease and get involved in finding a way to fight it.

 My First Experience with Alzheimer’s